wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

   The authors: it is not uncommon for references to be included in the abstract.
 We think it gives a more complete picture, while allowing the abstract to remain succinct.
 Without the references we would need to expand on several notions, which defeats the purpose of a succinct abstract.

 ## General comments

+- Another technical comment I have is on the distinction between variables and channels (which the authors refer to as names).
+The latter are generated at runtime (via new), and are also gathered, in the environment.
+I believe that’s also the reason why the usual theorems (preservation and progress) are stated relative to a non-empty context.
+However, the formalization should guarantee that the respective terms are closed.
+It would also be helpful if different meta variables were used for variables and names.
+Currently, x, y, z are used for both.

+  The authors: we use 'names' to refer to channel endpoints, not channels.
+Preservation results (lemma 3.3 and thm 3.1) is standard and stated on open terms.
+Term progress (lemma 3.7) is stated for terms which may contain free names but not variables.
+We agree that separating variable and channel contexts would make the theorem statement clearer however, it would complicate the type system and its meta-theory.
+Configuration progress (thm 3.2) is stated for closed configurations, which is standard.
+Results are labelled accordingly.
+We clarified this after lemma 3.7.

 - The reviewer comments that they cannot write down derivation for `• let (x, x′) = new in spawn(λ().echo x); x′`.